knowledgetranslation/process/how_to_make_a_quality_website.md

 1. Usability tests are for identifying problems, not for generating suggestions.

-	* Users might think they know how to solve these problems, but they’re probably wrong.

-	* They aren’t the experts, you are.
+	* Users might think they know how to solve these problems, but they may be wrong.
+They aren’t the experts in tool development, you are. *However*, they may be knowledge experts in the context of the tool usage.

-	* Usability test summaries should identify 	problems, but not mention any user-generated suggested solutions.
-Solutions should be determined by experts on your team.
+	* Usability test summaries focus on identifying 	problems rather than solutions.
+While user-suggested solutions should be considered, final decisions on solutions should be decided by experts on your team.

 1. Usability testing should only ever focus on one area at a time, e.g. either content, look-and-feel, or functionality.
 If you want to test multiple areas, conduct separate usability tests.